-In mid-September HEE began a pilot to understand how best to help LKS in England move from using HDAS to using provider interfaces (EBSCOhost, Proquest and Ovid – see here for further detail: https://kfh.libraryservices.nhs.uk/resourcediscovery/frequently-asked-questions-2/)
+In mid-September 2020, HEE began a pilot to understand how best to help LKS in England move from using HDAS to using provider interfaces (EBSCOhost, Proquest and Ovid – see here for further detail).

-Exactly 50% of searches were completed in a single session and the other 50% over multiple sessions.
-The time it took to complete a search varied wildly, with the shortest taking just 20 minutes and the longest 15 hours – this was a search to support a systematic review.
-There were two searches captured that fitted into the systematic review category, and as their times vastly skewed the average search time they were removed from calculations.
-With the remaining 66 searches the average time to complete was 2 hours 51 minutes, with most taking between 1-2 hours or 2-3 hours (44% and 29% respectively).
+More post switch searches were carried out over multiple sessions (57%) than in a single session (43%).
+The time taken to complete a search varied between 20 minutes and 16 hours.
+As with our pre-switch search data, there were two searches captured that fitted into the systematic review category, and as their times vastly skewed the average search time they were removed from calculations for this blog post.
+With the remaining 294 searches the average time to complete was 3 hours 13 minutes, with most taking between 2-3 hours or 3-4 hours (23% and 21%).

 Finally we asked people to rate their search experience a star rating, where 1 is poor and 5 is excellent.
-The average rating was 3.7, with 34% rating 3 stars, 42% rating 4 stars and 21% rating 5 stars.
+The average rating was 3, with 10% rating 1 star, 18% rating 2 stars, 42% rating 3 stars, 21% rating 4 stars and 9% rating 5 stars.

 Lancashire Teaching Hospitals NHS Foundation Trust